-Take UX to the next level in your Hololens applications
+Take UX to the next level in your AR applications

 A game developed by Ludocraft is one of the first applications built on Infinite Touch.
 Users can click menu buttons and change plane's flying directions with simple pointing gestures, as shown in the video below:

-"What about Android devices?"
-I hear you ask.
-Worry not!
-Infinite Touch, just like all Augumenta products, is device agnostic and will be released for Android in the near future.
-Most Android devices don't ship with an integrated ToF camera today, so we're working together with PMDtec to create a bundle of their excellent Pico Flexx ToF camera module and a mounting bracket that makes the camera sit on top of your favorite Android smartglasses.
-On the upcoming ODG R-9, it will look like this:
+Infinite Touch, just like all Augumenta products, is device agnostic and available also for Android and Moverios OS.
+For example, most Android devices don't ship with an integrated ToF camera today, so we have worked together with PMDtec to create a bundle of their excellent Pico Flexx ToF camera module and a mounting bracket that makes the camera sit on top of your favorite pair of smartglasses.
+Here's a couple of examples:

 On the ODG R-9, it looks like this:

 On Epson Moverio smartglasses:

 For more information about Infinite Touch for Android, please contact us at sales (at) augumenta.com